 list.Update();

-Below is the SharePoint client object model code to delete SharePoint list programmatically using CSOM.
+Below is the SharePoint client object model code to delete a SharePoint list programmatically using CSOM.

 ClientContext context = new ClientContext(“http://WebSiteUrl”);